nailedinch/nailedinch/README.md

 **Dni:**
 basic, antis, rp, systems, neopronouns users with no alt normative/-ish one, under 15

+I'd say don't copy or take inspo from my skins, but who cares. at least you'll never be uniiiiique

 I hide freely and don't care being hided, but know that my invisible ass can land on you at any moment.
 Sometimes I hide nearest people for 15 mins when there are too many dialog bubbles around